Call Us

 While nocturnal panic attacks can be sudden and frightening, they’re actually a common mental health condition.
 So what causes them?

-Research suggests there are a number of other factors that could increase the risk of someone suffering from both day and night time panic attacks.
+Research suggests there are a number of factors that could increase the risk of someone suffering from both day and night time panic attacks.
 These include:

 • Experiencing chronic stress in your day-to-day life

-• Struggling with other mental health conditions such as anxiety, depression, obsessive compulsive disorder (OCD) or post-traumatic stress disorder (PTSD)
+• Struggling with other mental health conditions, such as anxiety, depression, obsessive compulsive disorder (OCD) or post-traumatic stress disorder (PTSD)

 • A lack of assertiveness - some evidence supports the idea that people who suffer from panic attacks have a passive style of communication or interactions with others